Appraised Property by Art of Estates

 - Ray & Charles Eames, Paul Evans, Frank Lloyd Wright, Eero Saarinen, Harry Bertoia, Florence Knoll, Herman Miller, George Nakashima

 Hermes and Chanel have largely been leading the way in the market of fashion purses and hand bags, but also luggage with the inclusion of Louis Vuitton.
 Fashion vintage clothing like that of Alexander McQueen or Pucci can have high collectability and value in the market.
 Fashion statements and accessories are overlooked quite frequently.
 Don’t forget to look out for the Roy Lichtenstein brooch in the jewelry box!

-Pucci, Valentino, Judith Lieber, Christian Dior, Fendi, Edward Molyneux, Thierry Mugler
+Pucci, Valentino, Judith Leiber, Christian Dior, Fendi, Edward Molyneux, Thierry Mugler

 Artifacts & Antiquity

 An artifact is something made or given shape by man, stone tools, pottery vessels, effigies, art, weapons, and items of personal adornment such as necklaces, buttons, jewelry, and clothing.
 In archaeology, artifact is defined as an object recovered by archaeological endeavor, which may be a cultural artifact having cultural or archaeological interest.

 Antiquities are objects from the Mediterranean civilizations from the Classical eras of Greece and Rome, as well as Ancient Egypt and Middle-Eastern cultures.
 It may also include artifacts from the earlier Mesolithic periods of Asian civilizations.
 Chinese and Buddhist ritual bronzes, 2-3 thousand years old, have been avidly collected today.